PhotonicsTUL/PLaSK/doc/xpl/geometry/3d/containers.rst

          Tag that allows to specify additional item attributes.

          :attr path: Name of a path that can be later on used to distinguish between multiple occurrences of the same object.
          :attr zero: The attribute can be specified only for one item.
 If present the stack must not have the ``shift`` attribute and there must be no :xml:tag:`<zero/> [in stack3d]` tag in the stack.
-For the item with ``zero`` attribute, the stack coordinates are matched to the local coordinates of the item: the origin of the stack will be vertically alligned with the item's local vertical coordinate specified as the attribute value.
+For the item with ``zero`` attribute, the stack coordinates are matched to the local coordinates of the item: the origin of the stack will be vertically aligned with the item's local vertical coordinate specified as the attribute value.
          :attr {alignment}: Any of the stack alignment specification attributes (``back``, ``front``, ``longcenter``, **{X}**\ ``center``, **{X}**, ``left``, ``right``, ``trancenter``, **{Y}**\ ``center``, **{Y}**) that overrides the stack default for the particular item.

          .. xml:contents::